-IMPLEMENTATION SCHEDULE SUMMARY OF RECOMMENDATIONS VITAL TOWN CENTER (continued) On-going Within 5 Years Within 10 Years Within 20 Years Recruitment and Development of Niche Businesses Growth of Established Businesses Periodic visits by the downtown management group to understand the specific needs and conditions of established businesses.
-Establishing promotions that highlight clusters of traditional businesses.
-Improvement of the overall business environment, including the physical setting and ease of use by customers. • Business Recruitment Define specific recruitment targets, based on observed business gaps.
+IMPLEMENTATION SCHEDULE Within Within Within SUMMARY OF RECOMMENDATIONS On-going 5 Years 10 Years 20 Years VITAL TOWN CENTER (continued) Recruitment and Development of Niche Businesses Growth of Established Businesses - Periodic visits by the downtown management group to understand the specific needs • and conditions of established businesses.Establishing promotions that highlight clusters of traditional businesses. - Improvement of the overall business environment, including the physical setting and ease of use by customers.
+Business Recruitment • - Define specific recruitment targets, based on observed business gaps.
 Developing a fact sheet on potential markets in the Downtown district as a marketing piece for recruitment.
-Personally approaching recruitment targets through a partnership including the Chamber of Commerce and local business participants. • Business Development - A retail incubator space. - A retail enterprise assistance program - A venture capital fund - Use of pushcarts and street vendors • Project Development Building Restoration and Reuse - Maintenance of Design Standards - Adoption of a Conservation Code - Upper Floor Rehabilitation • Financing for Historic Rehabilitation and Adaptive Reuse A cooperative rehabilitation fund for storefront rehabilitation and sign improvements, assembled by local financial institutions.
-Aggressive use of financing techniques that encourage adaptive reuse. • A GREEN NETWORK Major Park Development Issues Maintenance, rehabilitation, or enhancement of existing park facilities where needs exists, • including development of park master plans.
-Development of two neighborhood parks, one in the Krupp City Addition and the other on • the north side of Nevada, to meet current and future needs.
-Continued development of a comprehensive trail and greenway system • Completion of the Nevada Youth & Adult Recreation & Athletic Complex • Growth and financing of parks to serve existing population and projected growth areas. ٠ Use of park and open space amenities to support other community development and neighborhood revitalization efforts. • Park System Expansion New Neighborhood Park The Krupp City Addition Southern Nevada is divided from the city's major recreational facilities and community parks by the Highway 30 corridor.
-To address this problem, the Indian Creek Greenbelt and 11th Street corridor will be extended south to provide hiker/biker trail access to Nevada's primary park facilities. • New Community Parks - A Northeast Community Park - A Northwest Community Park •
+Personally approaching recruitment targets through a partnership including the Chamber of Commerce and local business participants.
+Chamber of Commerce and focal business participants.
+Business Development A retail incubator space.A retail enterprise assistance program · - A venture capital fund - Use of pushcarts and street vendors Project Development Building Restoration and Reuse • Maintenance of Design StandardsAdoption of a Conservation Code - Upper Floor Rehabilitation Financing for Historic Rehabilitation and Adaptive Reuse • - A cooperative rehabilitation fund for storefront rehabilitation and sign improvements, assembled by local financial institutions Aggressive use of financing techniques that encourage adaptive reuse.
+A GREEN NETWORK Major Park Development Issues Major Park Development Issues • Maintenance, rehabilitation, or enhancement of existing park facilities where needs exists, including development of park master plans. - Development of two neighborhood parks, one in the Krupp City Addition and the other on the north side of Nevada, to meet current and future needs. • Continued development of a comprehensive trail and greenway system • Completion of the Nevada Youth & Adult Recreation & Athletic Complex • Growth and financing of parks to serve existing population and projected growth areas. • Use of park and open space amenities to support other community development and neighborhood revitalization efforts. • Park System Expansion New Neighborhood Park • The Krupp City Addition Southern Nevada is divided from the city's major recreational facilities and community parks by the Highway 30 corridor.
+To address this problem, the Indian Creek Greenbelt and 11th Street corridor will be extended south to provide hiker/biker trail access to Nevada's primary park facilities.
+New Community Parks - A Northeast Community Park • - A Northwest Community Park